- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “What’s that?”
 I stepped closer, but he didn’t reply.

-The doors pulled open bringing with them a huge gust of winds that sucked into the lobby like a vacuum.
-I shielded my face but through the slit of my arms I saw the Immortal standing perfectly still while the air rushed past him blowing his long black hair and clothes.
+The doors pulled open, bringing with them a huge gust of winds that sucked into the lobby like a vacuum.
+I shielded my face, but through the slit of my held up arms I saw the Immortal standing perfectly still while the air rushed past him, blowing his long black hair and clothes.

-When the current died down I stood up and moved over to where the Immortal was standing.
+When the current died down I moved over to where the Immortal was standing.
 “Immortal?”

 He blinked a few times, as though he were regaining his senses.
 His black eyes turned to me.
 “Yes?”